Blyzz616/void/README.md

   - **Tracking Mechanism:** Collect data (e.g., IP addresses) only from users who opt-in.
   - **Data Display:** Show aggregate data on a separate admin interface or dashboard.

-## Additional Considerations
+## Additional Features

+### Clock Display Options
+- **Default:** Smaller time font with space for icons denoting power source, alarms, and warnings.
+- **Non-default 1:** Full time display with the largest possible time readout, no space for status icons.
+- **Non-default 2:** Smaller time display with icons and the time of the next alarm.

+### Alarm Display Options
+- **Inverted Alarm Display:** Alarm time displayed with a black background and white text.
+- **Non-inverted Alarm Display:** Standard alarm time display without inversion.

-- **User Interface (Light/Dark Mode):**
+### User Interface Theme (Light/Dark Mode)
 - **Timing:** Implement light/dark mode as part of the web interface design.
 - **Approach:** Use CSS media queries or a toggle switch in the interface to switch between light and dark themes.
 Store user preferences using cookies or local storage.

 # To Do